danieljsharpe/DISCOTRESS/documentation.md

   mandatory, number of (bidirectional) edges in the Markov chain.

 **WRAPPER** `str`
-  mandatory, employ a \`wrapping' enhanced sampling strategy for accelerating the observation of rare events.
+  mandatory, employ a 'wrapping' enhanced sampling strategy for accelerating the observation of rare events.
+Further detail on wrapper methods is given below.
 Options:
 -    **BTOA**    \- simulate paths initialised in state &#120069; and terminating at state &#120068;, no enhanced sampling strategy employed
 -    **FIXEDT**  \- simulate paths of fixed total time, no enhanced sampling strategy employed
 -    **DIMREDN** \- special class to simulate many short nonequilibrium trajectories starting from each community in turn, used for estimation of a coarse-grained Markov chain.
 See **DIMREDUCTION** keyword for more detail